carbon-design-system/carbon/packages/react/code-connect/README.md

 Not only does Code Connect establish connections between component definitions, but it also facilitates the mapping of properties from Carbon React code to Figma.
-This capability enables the creation of dynamic and accurate examples, promoting consistentcy across both design and engineering.
+This capability enables the creation of dynamic and accurate examples, promoting consistency across both design and engineering.